Book a connection call

 Over to you!

-PRACTICAL TIP #3: If the task list you created in following tip #2 above shows that non-M&E staff are not assigned any (or enough) M&E responsibilities, engage the team in a discussion about how tasks might be repartitioned so that everyone on the team plays an active role in M&E. In collaboration with the team, create an updated list of more widely and/or evenly distributed task assignments and share it with everyone once it has been finalized and agreed upon.
+PRACTICAL TIP #3: If the task list you created in following tip #2 above reveals that non-M&E staff are not assigned any (or enough) M&E responsibilities, engage the team in a discussion about how tasks might be repartitioned so that everyone on the team plays an active role in M&E. In collaboration with the team, create an updated list of more widely and/or evenly distributed task assignments and share it with everyone once it has been finalized and agreed upon.